github/codeql/javascript/documentation/library-customization.rst

   - one QL file defining the query
   - one configuration module defining the taint-tracking configuration
-  - one customization module defining sources, sinks and sanitizers
+  - one customization module defining sources, sinks, and sanitizers

 For example, ``Security/CWE-078/CommandInjection.ql`` defines the command-injection query.
 It imports the module ``semmle.javascript.security.dataflow.CommandInjection``, which defines the